octoberg/Website/README.md

-## Hello - Check out what I've been working on!
+## Hi - check out what I've been working on!

 <!--
 **ColdenJohnson/ColdenJohnson** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.